opensafely-core/airlock/docs/airlock-includes/glossary.md

-*[file group]: A collection of files that share the same context and disclosure control information *[workspace]: a directory of files generated from the jobs that have been run on the Jobs site *[output file]: A file that has been added to a release request and is to be released *[output files]: File that have been added to a release request and are to be released *[supporting file]: A file that has been added to a release request for additional information or context, and will not be released
+*[file group]: A collection of files that share the same context and disclosure control information *[workspace]: a directory of files generated from the jobs that have been run on the Jobs site *[output file]: A file that has been added to a release request and is to be released *[output files]: Files that have been added to a release request and are to be released *[supporting file]: A file that has been added to a release request for additional information or context, and will not be released
 *[supporting files]: Files that have been added to a release request for additional information or context, and will not be released
 *[release request turn]: A stage of the release request process during which the request is considered to be "owned" by either the researcher (author) or the reviewer (output checker).